qpv-research-group/solcore5/docs/source/Installation/Solcore_on_Windows.md

     sudo python3 setup.py test
     ```

-This might result in an error saying that quantum mechanics failed because 5\ :sup:`th` decimal place of result doesn’t match.
+This might result in an error saying that quantum mechanics failed because the 5th decimal place of result doesn’t match.
 You can simply ignore this error.
 If everything is working correctly, should be able to `import solcore.solar_cell_solver`
 without getting warnings about the RCWA solver or PDD.